 River stones covered with paper, each with a descriptive word written on one side.
-I started with about 700 words, and as of August 2016, the list is over 1,400 words long.
+I started with about 700 words, and as of July 2017, the list is close to 1,500 words long.
 Yes, I could have just written on the rocks and avoided the time and effort of covering them with paper.
-But I am a paper artist and I love covering things with paper – it abstracts objects, in this case making the stones more uniform, and references the children’s game Rock, Paper, Scissors.
+But I am a paper artist and I love covering things with paper—it abstracts objects, in this case making the stones more uniform, and references the children’s game Rock, Paper, Scissors.

 The stones vary in size.
 Because each person will have a different interpretation of which words should weigh more, I tried to pick the sizes randomly.
 Some more common words are on larger stones, if only to make them easier to find.
 For the list of words, follow this link or see the Word list page.
 If you think that a word is missing, let me know, and I will add it.

 A seesaw with bowls on either end into which people can put rocks that describe themselves to see how they compare – literally see which side has more weight.
 Among the many possible ways to use the seesaw are: One person can fill both sides of the seesaw – one side with what they consider positive attributes and the other with negative, or one side with how they see themselves and the other with how they think people see them.
 Or two people can fill the bowls, each describing themselves or each other.
 See the Seesaw activities page for more info.

 Two dish vats for sorting “clean” and “dirty” words.
 These were fairly self-explanatory.
 I hoped people would think about why they designate some words as “clean” and others as “dirty.”
 How do words change in different contexts or when used by different people?

 A recycling bin for “used” words.
 This was mostly an excuse to remind people to recycle, because it is one of my obsessions, and hey, it’s my installation….